Prosecco and Petals

 To optimise the time you spend trying on dresses, it is crucial to know what colour white and fabric will flatter your complexion and what style of wedding dress will make enhance your figure.

-While it may seem that you can visit a few stores in one day, wedding dress ‘white out' can set in quickly, so it is recommended to only fit two-three shops in one day and to savour these experiences.
+While it may seem that you can visit a few stores in one day, wedding dress ‘white out' can set in quickly, so it is recommended to only fit two-three shops in one day.

 Bridal dress appointments usually last 60-90 minutes and will tend to follow a pre-defined structure.

 Brides-to-be will be greeted by a consultant who will ask initial questions about the day and dress style preferences.
 Usually, there is the time to browse the shop and select a few dresses to try initially.

 While trying on these dresses, the consultant will carefully listen to your preferences and feedback and bring out other dresses to fulfil your wants.

 Once an ideal dress or preference is shown, the consultant will get accessories such as a veil so the look can be completed.
 At the end of the appointment, the consultant will give full details on preferences.

 Standing on a block will give you a distorted view of how the dress would look on you (unless you are suddenly going to grow 6 inches).

 Ask for the bodice to be clipped and avoid foam blocks stuffed down your back.
 Clips will give you an idea how the dress could look from behind.

 On your wedding day, you will constantly be moving, and it is vital that you can move with ease and feel comfortable.